Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Photometric observables in Euclid

-The harmonic-space power spectrum $C_{\ell}^{AB}(z_i,z_j)$ between an observable $A$ in the redshift bin $i$ and an observable $B$ in the redshift bin $j$ is defined as:
+The harmonic-space power spectrum $C_{\ell}^{AB}(z_i,z_j)$ between an observable $A$ in the redshift bin $i$ and an observable $B$ in the redshift bin $j$ is defined as

 where $X_{\ell m}$ are the coefficients of the harmonic expansion of observable $X$, and $\delta^{\rm K}$ denotes the Kronecker symbol.
-Here, letters $A$ and $B$ stand for the observables of interest: galaxy number counts fluctuations, $\Delta$, or galaxy ellipticities, $\epsilon$.
+Here, {the} letters $A$ and $B$ stand for the observables of interest: galaxy number {count} fluctuations, $\Delta$, or galaxy ellipticities, $\epsilon$.
 Both fields are discussed in more detail in \Cref{sec:Limber_RSDs} and \Cref{sec:Shear}, respectively.